Spencer Lanning

-Spencer Davis Lanning (born May 21, 1988) is an American former professional football punter who played three years in the National Football League (NFL), almost exclusively with the Cleveland Browns.
+Spencer Davis Lanning (born May 21, 1988) is an American former professional football player who was a punter for three seasons in the National Football League (NFL), almost exclusively with the Cleveland Browns.
 He was signed by the Chicago Bears as an undrafted free agent in 2011.
-He played college football for the University of South Carolina Gamecocks.
+He played college football for the South Carolina Gamecocks.

 College career

 Lanning finished his collegiate career with the South Carolina Gamecocks with 171 punts for a 42.6-yard average and 46 punts inside the 20-yard line.
 He also played kicker during his final two collegiate seasons, connecting on 34 of 44 field goal attempts and 80 of 84 extra points.